-These package groups are displayed in a tree structure on the left-hand side.
+Using the 'Package Groups' filter, you will see the package groups organized in a tree structure on the left-hand side.
 If you click one of the main groups (for example, 'Development' or 'Documentation'), all program packages belonging to this main group are listed at the top of the right frame.
 If you click one of the subgroups, the right frame only displays the packages of the respective subgroup.